kapouer/window-page/README.md

 - patch, fetch additional data and update document if doc is not patched and query has changed
 - setup, when not prerendering, called once per pathname change (or first view)
 - paint, when not prerendering, called after pathname or query changes (or first view)
-- hash, the location hash has changed, `state.hash` is set.
+- focus, the location hash has changed, `state.hash` is set.
 - close, use it to clean what has been done in setup of referrer
 - error, a fatal error happened during page run, `state.error` is set.